neo4j/mcp/README.md

 Should print the installed version.

+## Transport Modes

+The Neo4j MCP server supports two transport modes:

+- **STDIO** (default): Standard MCP communication via stdin/stdout for desktop clients (Claude Desktop, VSCode)
+- **HTTP**: RESTful HTTP server with per-request Basic Authentication for web-based clients and multi-tenant scenarios

+For STDIO mode, follow the configuration examples below.

 ## Configuration Options

 The `neo4j-mcp` server can be configured using environment variables or CLI flags.
 CLI flags take precedence over environment variables.

 ### Environment Variables

-See the configuration examples below for VSCode and Claude Desktop.
+See the configuration examples below for VSCode and Claude Desktop (STDIO mode).

 ### CLI Flags